AKA “Percutaneous Collagen Induction” (PCI) or “Collagen Induction Therapy” (CIT)

-After the anaesthetic cream has been removed, your skin is thoroughly cleaned and the microneedling device is used across the area requiring treatment.
+After the anaesthetic cream has been removed, your skin is thoroughly cleaned and the Microneedling device is used across the area requiring treatment.
 It usually takes about twenty minutes to perform the treatment to the whole face.
-During the process the skin may feel warm and tight but it shouldn’t be painful.
-For better results Lauren sometimes adds a topical serum during the procedure.
+During the process the skin may feel warm and tight, but it shouldn’t be painful.
+For better results Dr Lauren sometimes adds a topical serum during the procedure.
 The serum soaks into the skin directly through the micro-punctures and stimulate a variety of healing and rejuvenating processes.
-After the treatment, the skin is cleaned and soothing post-treatment cream is used to hydrate, heal and protect the skin.
+After the treatment, the skin is cleaned and soothing post-treatment cream is used to hydrate, heal, and protect the skin.

 What can I expect directly after the treatment?

 Most people will notice redness and mild swelling, similar to a slight sunburn, immediately after the treatment and this can last from a few hours to a day or so depending on the depth of the treatment.
 Tiny traces of the microneedles are closed within hours.
 There may be slight pinpoint bleeding and/or bruising.
 For quite deep treatments the skin may feel dry and itchy for a couple of days and there may be a little flaking.
 Very rarely, some people can break out with a few spots after treatment.
 This is caused by the release of toxins and old collagen fibres from below the surface of the skin, which is good.